 Real-time tracking is necessary for milk delivery not only from a delivery perspective but also to minimize damage.

-Real-time tracking software helps milk delivery companies obtain real-time feedback on loading, unloading time, waiting time, etc, that can help them manage and optimize their logistics.
+Real-time tracking software helps milk run logistics companies obtain real-time feedback on loading, unloading time, waiting time, etc, that can help them manage and optimize their logistics.

-Locus’ real-time tracking software tracks the routes traveled, driver performance, delivery delays, waiting time, etc. Its on-ground insights help milk delivery companies rectify errors and maximize efficiency.
+Locus’ real-time tracking software tracks the routes traveled, driver performance, delivery delays, waiting time, etc. Its on-ground insights help milk run logistics companies rectify errors and maximize efficiency.